 Makes my skin look so flawless.
 Get so many comments when i use this.
 I have pale/pinky skin and use the #200 shade in summer and #100 in winter.
 Just seems to make my skin look perfect.
 Well worth the price.

-::Cons:: no coverage, expensive, bit flakey for dry skin
+::Pros:: looks natural, silky, no break out. ::Cons:: no coverage, expensive, bit flakey for dry skin

 I have always used Lancome Dual Finish and it was OK.
 I was sick of using it, the color was a bit off and it didn't last.
 I looked at Chanel and then at Dior.
 I am trying to wean myself from heavy foundations and use something a bit lighter.
 (That horrible acne cycle, heavy foundation to cover which makes the acne worse.)
 I absolutely LOVE the great coverage, color, finish!
 It is a bit expensive, $41 at Macy's, but I see on the bottom of the compact it is refillable.
 I put it on with a brush over tinted moisturizer and I got raves from my husband.
 He said I was glowing.
 Most powder foundations look so matte, this does not.
 Also, when I put a bit of bronzer and blush on, everything blended perfectly.
 I am definately switching!